gautammanak1/mcp/software_developer/doc.md

     try:
         logger.info(f"Connecting to MCP server at {url}")

-        # Lines 36-37: Use SSETransport explicitly for SSE connections
+        #  Use SSETransport explicitly for SSE connections
         transport = SSETransport(url)
         self.client = Client(transport)

-        # Line 40: Store the URL for later use
+        #  Store the URL for later use
         self.server_url = url

-        # Line 43: Initialize the client using the async context manager
+        #  Initialize the client using the async context manager
         await self.client.__aenter__()

-        # Lines 45-46: Test the connection by listing tools
+        #  Test the connection by listing tools
         tools = await self.client.list_tools()
         self.tools = tools